vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > And when he had consulted with the people, he appointed singers unto the LORD, and that should praise the beauty of holiness, as they went out before the army, and to say, Praise the LORD; for his mercy endureth for ever.
 And *when they began to sing and to praise*, the LORD set ambushments against the children of Ammon, Moab, and mount Seir, which were come against Judah; and *they were smitten*.
 {% ct '2 Chronicles 20:21, 22' %}

 When Jesus raised Lazarus, He thanked God for hearing His prayer *before* the resurrection occurred.
 Likewise, when the Israelites went to war under Jehoshaphat, they praised God *before* the battle even began.
-Thanking God before we receive His answer is closely related to the concept we just discussed&mdash;faith; it is further evidence of a trusting confidence in His love.
+Thanking God before we receive His answer is closely related to the concept we just discussed—faith; it is further evidence of a trusting confidence in His love.
 It is natural to give thanks for something already received, but giving thanks in advance requires faith.
 However, if we know our request is in harmony with His will, as revealed in the Bible, we can be confident that He will answer it.
-Knowing God's will for us will requires Bible study, but there is power in finding a promise in His Word that pertains to our request, presenting it to Him in prayer, and then claiming it&mdash;in the name of His beloved Son&mdash;by faith, and thanking Him for it.
-In Jesus, all of God's promises are sure {% rf '2 Corinthians 1:20' %}.
+Knowing God’s will for us will requires Bible study, but there is power in finding a promise in His Word that pertains to our request, presenting it to Him in prayer, and then claiming it—in the name of His beloved Son—by faith, and thanking Him for it.
+In Jesus, all of God’s promises are sure {% rf '2 Corinthians 1:20' %}.

 Obviously, how and when God answers our prayers is up to Him.
-He may say "Yes," or He may say "Wait" if the timing is not quite right, thereby giving us a chance to practice patience.
-"No" is a perfectly legitimate answer too, even though it may not be what we wanted.
-In such cases, we can rest in the assurance that He sees the end from the beginning and always has our best interests in mind&mdash;knowing what is best for us better than we do ourselves.
+He may say “Yes,” or He may say “Wait” if the timing is not quite right, thereby giving us a chance to practice patience.
+“No” is a perfectly legitimate answer too, even though it may not be what we wanted.
+In such cases, we can rest in the assurance that He sees the end from the beginning and always has our best interests in mind—knowing what is best for us better than we do ourselves.

 The three parts of an effective prayer can be easily remembered with the ABC acronym: Ask (A), Believe (B), and Claim (C).
 Author Glen Coon expounds on these in greater detail in his book *The ABCs of Bible Prayer*.

-## Why do we pray in Jesus' name?
+## Why do we pray in Jesus’ name?

 > And whatsoever ye shall ask in my name, that will I do, that the Father may be glorified in the Son.
 If ye shall ask any thing in my name, I will do it.
 {% ct 'John 14:13,14' %}